 The scoring function will track your shots and distance between shots automatically.
 It picks up your swings pretty well and gives a little vibration after your follow through.
 It will only record one swing per location.
 Once you have finished your round you just sync the Golfer 2 watch with the app on your iOS or Android phone via Bluetooth and you get to see basic stats on driving distance, fairways hit, greens in regulation and putting.

-The TomTom 2 is a great watch and one of the best gold GPS watches available today.
+The TomTom 2 is a great watch and one of the best golf GPS watches to buy right now.

 - Lovely design